 The PT-17 Stearman Biplane

-Stearman #03 and our newest aircraft, Stearman #751, are original aircraft, built by Boeing in 1941 and 1940 respectively and used by the U.S. Army Air Corps as a pilot training aircraft during WWII.
+Stearman #03 is an original aircraft, built by Boeing in 1941 and used by the U.S. Army Air Corps as a pilot training aircraft during WWII.
 After the war these aircraft were sold as government surplus and were used for many years as a crop dusters in the southwestern United States.
-Stearman #03 was later restored back to its original military configuration and color scheme from 1941.
-Stearman #751 has been restored in the Navy colors of WWII.
-The aircraft are currently based at the Warrenton Airport and can be seen regularly flying in the Flying Circus Air Show in Bealeton, Virginia every Sunday each year from May through October.
+Stearman #03 was later restored back to its original military configuration and color scheme from 1941 and Stearman #284 has been restored to represent Navy Stearman trainers used during WWII.

 History of the Stearman

 The Kaydet, the two-seater biplane introduced by Stearman Aircraft Division of Boeing in Wichita, Kansas, in 1934, became an unexpected success during World War II.
 Despite its almost obsolete design, its simple, rugged construction made it ideal as a trainer for novice pilots for the U.S. Army Air Corps (PT-13/-17) and Navy (NS/N2S).